 One of the more feared side effects of this medication

-And on vertical gaze, you'll develop nystagmus at toxic level.
+And on vertical gaze, you will develop nystagmus at toxic levels.

 Remember that if you abruptly discontinue this medication,

 Let's move on to phenobarbital.

 Phenobarbital, once again, just because it's on the bottom of the list,

 it also is one of the most important agents that we use to treat seizures.